Potential looting at a tornado-damaged strip mall

 We overheard one officer explain that the reason was that someone was allegedly looting.

-One explained that their boss told them to come here and pick up stuff from the business.

-The owner explains that isn't true and that he hasn't told anyone to do that.
-He looked visibly upset and frustrated but didn't want to talk on camera.

-Portage Police chief says they initially got a call around 1:00 pm of someone allegedly looting.
+Portage Police chief Nicholas Arnold says they initially got a call around 1:00 p.m. of someone allegedly looting at the same location.
+It's not clear how many people were taken into custody or how many times officers responded to the strip mall for looting complaints.

-Our crew also witnessed others leave with bags moments during the evening.

 Follow FOX 17: Facebook - X (formerly Twitter) - Instagram - YouTube